wesleycamargo/azure-docs.pt-br/articles/active-directory/saas-apps/tableauonline-tutorial.md

 ![Criar um usuário do AD do Azure][100]

-**Para criar um usuário de teste no AD do Azure, execute as seguintes etapas:**
+**Para criar um usuário de teste no Azure AD, execute as seguintes etapas:**

 1. No **Portal do Azure**, no painel de navegação esquerdo, clique no ícone **Azure Active Directory**.